coriocactus/claudia.vim/README.md

    - Press `<Leader>c` to send only the selected text

 3. To cancel a response:
-   - Press `Esc` while Claude is responding
+   - Press `Esc` while claudia is responding

 ## Requirements